yousif-saif/yousif-saif/README.md

-# 💫 About Me:
+# 💫 About Me
-I am a guy from iraq who loves programming, building projects<br>and learning new things. <br>
+I’m a developer from Iraq who enjoys building real-world projects and solving problems.
-I can speak and write in both Arabic and English.
+Fluent in Arabic and English.

-# Experience: <br>
-  - ## Certificates:
+## Certificates 🎓
-    - CS50x (Introduction to Computer Science) 2023 - online Harvard course
+  - CS50x – Introduction to Computer Science (Harvard, 2023)
-    - CS50w (Web Programming with Python and JavaScript) 2023 - online Harvard course
+  - CS50w – Web Programming with Python & JavaScript (Harvard, 2023)
-    - CS50AI (Introduction to Artificial Intelligence with Python) 2025 - online Harvard course
+  - CS50AI – Introduction to Artificial Intelligence with Python (Harvard, 2025)

-  - ## Real World Apps:
+## Experience
   - Made and worked on Discord bots that went to production (2024-2025)
-    - Worked on multiple start-ups as both backend & frontend engineer.
+  - Worked with multiple startups as both backend & frontend engineer.
 (2025)

-# Hobbies:
+# Skills & Interests
   - Math & physics
   - Microcontrollers (Arduino UNO)
   - Gaming